Public notices of applications for water allocation dealings

 - have the name and address of each person making the submission

 - state the grounds of the submission and the supporting facts and circumstances

 - include the application reference number

-- be received by the chief executive of the Department of Natural Resources, Mines and Energy on or before the closing date stated in the notice (minimum 30 business days).
+- be received by the chief executive of the Department of Regional Development, Manufacturing and Water on or before the closing date stated in the notice (minimum 30 business days).